simondotm/nx-firebase/docs/nx-firebase-emulators.md

 ## Emulator workaround

-Until Nx fix this problem, this can be worked around using an experimental executor in the plugin as follows:
+Until Nx fix this problem, we are using an experimental executor in the plugin as a interim workaround:

-Change the `serve` target in your Firebase app `project.json` from:
+The `serve` target in Firebase app `project.json` configurations is using:

-* `nx:run-commands` to
 * `@simondotm/nx-firebase:serve`

+instead of

+* `nx:run-commands`

-This executor handles CTRL+C in a way that ensures the Firebase Emulator shuts down cleanly.
+This custom executor handles CTRL+C in a way that ensures the Firebase Emulator shuts down cleanly.

 With this executor you can pass extra CLI parameters for example: